bnkvarma9/RushTiles/TermsAndConditions.md

 Rush Tiles Terms and Conditions
 Last Updated: May 9, 2025
-Welcome to Rush Tiles ("the Game"), developed by [Your Company Name] ("we," "us," or "our").
+Welcome to Rush Tiles ("the Game"), developed by Nikhil Varma Bandaru ("I", "we", "us," or "our").
 By downloading, installing, or playing Rush Tiles, you agree to these Terms and Conditions ("Terms").
 If you do not agree, please do not use the Game.
 1. Acceptance of Terms
 By using Rush Tiles, you confirm you are at least 13 years old (or the minimum age required in your jurisdiction to enter into a contract).
 If you are under 18, you must have parental consent to use the Game.
 2. License to Use